-Covered in FY coverage ered in FY Eliminated in: Other Est. Number Optional Medicaid Eligibility Group 2013 FY FY No Plansto Coverage of People (Yes, No) 2014 2015 Eliminate Change Affected (Check only one box per line) a.Breast & Cervical Cancer Treatment <choose one=""></choose> Program b.Medically Needy Spend-Down Adults <choose one=""></choose> c.
-Pregnant Women over 133% FPL <choose one=""></choose> d.Family Planning waivers/ SPAs over <choose one=""></choose> 133% FPL
+Covered in FY Coverage Eliminated in: Other Est. Number Optional Medicaid Eligibility Group 2013 FY FY No Plansto Coverage of People (Yes, No) 2014 2015 Eliminate Change Affected (Check only one box per line) a.
+Breast & Cervical Cancer Treatment <choose one=""></choose> Program <cri>criouse one&gt;</cri> b.
+Medically Needy Spend-Down Adults <choose one=""></choose> c.
+Pregnant Women over 133% FPL <choose one=""></choose> d.
+Family Planning waivers/ SPAs over 133% FPL <choose one=""></choose>

-Comments on optional eligibility groups:
+( Commen ts on optiona il eligibility g groups:

-2. Other changes in Medicaid eligibility standards: Describe other changes in Medicaid eligibility standards implemented in FY 14 or adopted for FY 15 (other than required changes or those listed in question 1.)
+2. Other changes in Medicaid eligibility standards: Describe other changes in Medicaid eligibility standards\ implemented in FY 14 or adopted for FY 15 (other than required changes or those listed in question 1.)
 Use the drop down boxes to indicate the Year, the "Group Affected" ("Adults", "ABD or Non-MAGI" or "Other") and the "Nature of Impact" ("Expansion," "Restriction," or "Neutral" effect from the beneficiary's perspective).
 Include changes related to the ACA Medicaid Expansion.
 Exclude changes in CHIP-funded programs (i.e. shifting "stairstep children" to Medicaid).
 If no changes, check the box on line "d."